-But for me, the most important thing for a waterproof jacket is the hood, I’ve tried many different jackets over the years but my favourite rainy day jacket is my Mountain Equipment Nanda Devi which has a hood that fits me well and keeps the rain out!
+But for me, the most important thing for a waterproof jacket is the hood, I’ve tried many different jackets over the years but my favourite rainy day jacket for torrential rain is my Mountain Equipment Nanda Devi which has a hood that fits me well and keeps the rain out!

 It also has velcro straps on the wrists to tighten and again reduce the chance of rain getting inside.

-For my summer hiking trips, I prefer to take a lightweight jacket, I reviewed the Berghaus Paclite jacket which is great for summer hiking trips in the rain.
+For my summer hiking trips, I prefer to take a lightweight jacket, I reviewed the Berghaus Paclite jacket (currently on sale) which is great for summer hiking trips in the rain.
 You can read my review of the jacket here.